a-oleksak/Bio-impedance-Sensing/README.md

 Compatibility
 =============
-This library *should* be compatible with any verison of Arduino IDE, albeit perhaps with some changes.
+This library *should* be compatible with any version of Arduino IDE, albeit perhaps with some changes.
 It was developed and tested with version 2.3.7.

 Installation
 ============